EPW sextics vs EPW cubes: Period domains and period maps

-The Lagrangian space $A_1$ associated to the corresponding EPW sextic cuts $G(3,6)$ along the second Veronese of $\PP^3$ and the EPW sextic is the triple quadric.
-We can show that the corresponding EPW cube is an $8$-fold in $G(3,6)$ being the set of planes cutting a given $4$ dimensional quadric in two lines.
-This $8$-fold is singular in a $6$-fold $T$ of degree $64$ of planes cutting the quadric in a double line.
-The $6$-fold contains two second Veronese surfaces of $\PP^3$; $\mathbb V_1=\PP(A_1)\cap G(3,6)$ and $\mathbb V_2=\PP(A_1^*)\cap G(3,6)$ it can be seen as the sums of threefold cones with vertex $v\in \mathbb V_1$ and the base the second Veronese surface corresponding to the dual plane to $v$ in $\mathbb V_2$.
+\begin{rem} From Corollary \ref{periods} we infer that the Lagrangian space $A_1$ associated to the corresponding EPW sextic cuts $G(3,6)$ along the second Veronese of $\PP^3$ and the EPW sextic is the triple quadric.
+We can show that the EPW cube corresponding to $A_1$ is an eightfold in $G(3,6)$, which is the set of planes cutting a given $4$-dimensional quadric in two lines.
+This eightfold is singular in a sixfold $T$ of degree $64$ consisting of planes cutting the quadric in a double line.
+The sixfold contains two second Veronese embedding of $\PP^3$; $\mathbb V_1=\PP(A_1)\cap G(3,6)$ and $\mathbb V_2=\PP(A_1^{\vee})\cap G(3,6)$ it can be seen as the sum of threefold cones with vertex $v\in \mathbb V_1$ and base the second Veronese surface corresponding to the dual plane to $v$ in $\mathbb V_2$.
 One can show that $T$ is contained in the locus $D^3_{A_1,\mathcal T}$, but $\mathbb V_1$ in $D^4_{A_1,\mathcal T}$.
-We expect that the images of fibers of the Lagrangian fibration on $M_v(S)$ intersect $\mathbb V_2$ in Veronese surfaces.
-We hope to give a more precise description in a future work.
+We expect that the images of fibers of the Lagrangian fibration on $M_v(S)$ intersect in Veronese surfaces. \end{rem}